Accelerationism: Alternative uses of the term

 Since accelerationism was coined in 2010, the term has taken on several new meanings.
 The term has been used to advocate for making capitalism as destructive as possible in order to cause a revolution against it.
 Fisher considered this a misunderstanding of left-accelerationism, with such misunderstandings being the reason Srnicek and Williams dropped the term for Inventing The Future.
+Trafford and Wolfendale consider both hastening revolution and intensifying the contradictions of capitalism to be misconceptions, attributing them to Noys characterizing first wave accelerationist thought as "the worse the better".

 Several commentators have also used the label accelerationist to describe a controversial political strategy articulated by Slavoj Žižek.
 An often-cited example of this is Žižek's assertion in a November 2016 interview with Channel 4 News that, were he an American citizen, he would vote for U.S. president Donald Trump, despite his dislike of Trump, as the candidate more likely to disrupt the political status quo in that country.
 Richard Coyne characterized his strategy as seeking to "shock the country and revive the left."

 Chinese dissidents have referred to Chinese leader Xi Jinping as "Accelerator-in-Chief" (referencing state media calling Deng Xiaoping "Architect-in-Chief of Reform and Opening"), believing that Xi's authoritarianism is hastening the demise of the Chinese Communist Party and that, because it is beyond saving, they should allow it to destroy itself in order to create a better future.

-In relation to far-right terrorism
+Militant accelerationism

-Since the late 2010s, international networks of neo-fascists, neo-Nazis, white nationalists and white supremacists have increasingly used the term accelerationism to refer to right-wing extremist goals, namely an "acceleration" of racial conflict through violent means such as assassinations, murders, terrorist attacks and eventual societal collapse to achieve the building of a white ethnostate.
-The New York Times held far-right accelerationism as detrimental to public safety.
-The inspiration for this distinct variation is occasionally cited as American Nazi Party and National Socialist Liberation Front member James Mason's newsletter Siege, where he argued for sabotage, mass killings and assassinations of high-profile targets to destabilize and destroy the current society, seen as a system upholding a Jewish and multicultural New World Order.
-His works were republished and popularized by the Iron March forum and Atomwaffen Division, right-wing extremist organizations strongly connected to various terrorist attacks, murders and assaults.
-Far-right accelerationists have also been known to attack critical infrastructure, particularly the power grid, attempting to cause a collapse of the system or believing that 5G was causing COVID-19.
-Some have encouraged the promotion of 5G conspiracy theories as easier than convincing potential recruits that the Holocaust never happened.
+International networks of neo-fascists, neo-Nazis, white nationalists and white supremacists use the term accelerationism to refer to right-wing extremist goals, namely an "acceleration" of racial conflict through violent means such as assassinations, murders, terrorist attacks and infrastructure sabotage, with the goal of eventual societal collapse to achieve the building of a white ethnostate.
+This form is also deemed militant accelerationism.
 According to the Southern Poverty Law Center (SPLC), which tracks hate groups and files class action lawsuits against discriminatory organizations and entities, "on the case of white supremacists, the accelerationist set sees modern society as irredeemable and believe it should be pushed to collapse so a fascist society built on ethnonationalism can take its place.
 What defines white supremacist accelerationists is their belief that violence is the only way to pursue their political goals."
+The New York Times held such accelerationism as detrimental to public safety.